wgascarosas/cse15l-lab-reports/lab-report-3-week-6.md

 Logging into a remote server with a long username can be very annoying at times.
 SHH has a unique feature to make this process easier.
 We can make/edit a Config file to tell SSH what username and password to use when logging into the remote server for this class specifically the ieng6 server.

 ### Step #1: Making and Editing the Config file
 In order to make or edit the Config file we have to access the `~/.ssh/config` directory.
 If the file does not exist we can create it using `touch`.
 To edit the file we can use a coding IDE or edit it in vim which I will be doing.
 Simply stype in `vim config`.
-To go to insert mode we type in "i" and now we can type or paste the code snippet below.
+To go to insert mode we type in "i" and now we can type or paste the code snippet down below.

 ![image](lab3-pic0.png)